Code-Gale/dna/README.md

 Notes:
 - The Dockerfile uses the Next.js standalone output for a slimmer runtime image.
 - Ensure SMTP and Paystack keys are configured in `.env` before real transactions.

+## Production deployment

+For an end‑to‑end live server setup (HTTPS, Nginx reverse proxy, Paystack callback, Docker and PM2 options), see `DEPLOYMENT.md`.